Atlanta Wrongful Death Lawyer

 What Does It Cost To Hire a Wrongful Death Attorney in Atlanta?

 Losing someone you love and rely on can be costly.
 Hiring an attorney to help you fight for justice shouldn’t make life more stressful.
-That’s why The Moses Firm: Medical Malpractice Lawyers represents grieving families on a contingency fee basis.
+That’s why The Moses Firm represents grieving families on a contingency fee basis.

-It costs nothing to hire our personal injury law firm in Atlanta until we’ve won compensation for your wrongful death case.
-If we don’t win, you don’t pay.
-End of story.
-When we obtain a settlement or secure a verdict for your family at trial, our attorney fees will be deducted from that monetary award.
+It costs nothing to hire our personal injury law firm in Atlanta until we’ve won compensation for your family’s wrongful death case.
+If we don’t win, your family won’t owe anything.
+If we obtain a settlement or secure a verdict for your family at trial, our attorney fees will be deducted from that monetary award.

 How Long Do I Have To Pursue Compensation Through a Georgia Wrongful Death Claim?